bmeurant/technical-docs/software-architecture/architectural-styles/peer-to-peer.md

 * **Pure P2P :** `Peers` are strictly equal, with no centralized infrastructure.
 Ex: Gnutella.
 * **Hybrid P2P :** Uses a central [[client-server|server]] for certain functions, such as `peer discovery` or authentication.
 Once the connection is established, communication happens directly in a P2P manner.
 Ex: BitTorrent (which uses central `trackers` to initiate the connection).
 * **Decentralized Ledger Technologies (DLT) :** Ex: **Blockchain** (Bitcoin, Ethereum).
-These systems are applications of the P2P model where each `peer` holds a copy of the `ledger` and participates in transaction validation, ensuring the integrity of the system.
+These systems are applications of the P2P model where a shared, immutable ledger is replicated across all peers.
+Transactions are validated by a consensus algorithm, ensuring data integrity without a central authority.
 * **Distributed File Systems :** Ex: IPFS (InterPlanetary File System).
 Files are stored and retrieved on a network of `peers`, optimizing content distribution and resilience.

----

-### **Note on the Ledger**

-A **Ledger** is a chronological and immutable database that records transactions or events within a system.

-* **Centralized Ledger :** In a classic system (like a bank), a single actor has total control and manages the ledger.
-* **Distributed Ledger (DLT) :** In a P2P system, the `ledger` is replicated and shared across multiple network nodes, and each node has an identical copy.
-Transactions are validated by a consensus algorithm to ensure all copies remain synchronized and identical.

-This decentralization makes the `ledger` much more resistant to censorship, fraud, and attacks.
-It is a fundamental principle of cryptocurrencies, where the distributed `ledger` (the **blockchain**) records every transaction transparently and immutably, without the need for a trusted third party.

 ---